zxue/deploying-and-troubleshooting-maximo-predict/README.md

 While it is possible to run the Ansible playbook to install Maximo Monitor, it is much easier to deploy it from the MAS console.

+If external certificates are used, configure the setting on the MAS admin console.

 For more details, check [Deploying IBM Maximo Monitor](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=a-maximo-monitor).

 ### Deploy Maximo Predict

 While it is possible to run the Ansible playbook to install Maximo Predict, it is much easier to deploy it from the MAS console.

+If external certificates are used, configure the setting on the MAS admin console.

 For more details, check [Deploying IBM Maximo Predict](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=a-maximo-predict).